khayhamz31/algoselectionpipeline/README.md

 meta-learning approaches to algorithm selection using traditional meta-features, Dataset2Vec embeddings, and hybrid combinations on OpenML benchmark suites.

-The pipeline evaluates algorithm selection performance by first gathering performance metrics of base learning algorithms across multiple datasets, and then training and evaluating meta-models using different types of meta-features.
-A single experimental iteration compares meta-models trained on traditional meta-features, Dataset2Vec meta-features, and their hybrid combination within a given benchmark suite.
+The pipeline first downloads datasets from OpenML according to the selected benchmark suite.
+It then extracts dataset representations using two approaches: traditional meta-features obtained via the OpenML API, and deep learning–based meta-features computed using the Dataset2Vec model.
+Next, it collects performance metrics of the base learning algorithms across all datasets.
+Using these inputs, the pipeline trains and evaluates meta-models for algorithm selection.
+Each experimental iteration compares meta-models trained on traditional meta-features, Dataset2Vec meta-features, and their hybrid combination within the same benchmark suite.

 The core experiment can be executed through the notebook `metalearning_pipeline.ipynb`, which relies on the following scripts: